Skip to main content

 COBRA insurance

-A federal law known as Consolidated Omnibus Budget Reconciliation Act (COBRA), allows your spouse or child the option of paying for continued health insurance coverage for up to 36 months after a qualifying event that results in the loss of eligibility.
-Your health insurance carrier may also offer a conversion policy for the dependents.
+A federal law known as Consolidated Omnibus Budget Reconciliation Act (COBRA), allows your spouse or child the option of paying for continued health insurance coverage for up to 36 months after a qualifying event that results in the loss of eligibility for coverage.
+Your health insurance carrier may also offer a conversion policy for your dependents.
 Your dependents will be notified of these options by the health insurance carrier.
 Contact the insurance carrier for more information.

 Survivor coverage